Last updated: Thursday, July 2, 2020 7:59 AM

 Parks and Open Spaces

-Tennis courts at Kings Park, Bridge of Allan and Doune will reopen from Friday 29 May.
+Tennis courts at Kings Park, Bridge of Allan and Doune reopened on Friday, 29 May.

-Stirling Council Fisheries on the River Teith and Forth will reopen from Friday 29 May.
+Stirling Council Fisheries on the River Teith and Forth reopened from Friday, 29 May.

-Buses may be operating with reduced capacities to maintain social distancing with some seats marked as unavailable.
-Where possible, please pay for your journey using contactless or mobile App.
+Buses will operate with reduced capacities to maintain social distancing with some seats marked as unavailable.

 Park and Ride service changes until further notice: